tcro8/Udacity-s-Intro-to-Machine-Learning-Coursework/README.md

 About:
 This repository contains the coursework as well as final project for Udacity's Intro to Machine Learning course.
 The course involves employing and tuning various ML algorithms and culminates with a project that explores the Enron Corpus with the intent of finding Persons of Interest for the fraud case.
+The file that contains my work on the project can be found at "final_project/poi_id.py".

 Initial note (1/16/17):